scynthiadunlop/WritingForDevelopersBook/README.md

 ## Recommendations
 "In my experience, only a small fraction of developers write long-form (blogs, essays, reflections).
 Those who do tend to see benefits both over the short and long-run.
 This book is a missing guide to provide inspiration to get started writing down your thoughts.
 Getting started is always the most difficult step!" **\- Gergely Orosz, author of The Pragmatic Engineer Newsletter and The Software Engineer's Guidebook**

 “A great blog can help put your career onto the fast track, and this is the book telling you how.
-A must-read!” **\- Gunnar Morling, Software Engineer at Decodable**
+A must-read!” **\- Gunnar Morling, Software Engineer at Confluent**

 “There is no better way for an engineer to supercharge their growth, develop their career, and make a lasting mark on the world than by writing about their work, yet a very small fraction of us ever do so.
 This book is full of simple, practical guidance for improving your craft and increasing your impact on the industry.
 I will be recommending it far and wide.”  **\- Charity Majors, Co-founder and CTO at Honeycomb**